pandas-dev/pandas/doc/source/visualization.rst

    ts.plot()

 If the index consists of dates, it calls ``gca().autofmt_xdate()`` to try to format the x-axis nicely as per above.
-THe method takes a number of arguments for controlling the look of the plot:
+The method takes a number of arguments for controlling the look of the plot:

 .. ipython:: python